-Office of Ambulatory Care
+Office of Ambulatory Care and Population Health

 NYC Health + Hospitals

-Prior to joining the Office of Ambulatory Care, she served as the internal medicine Chief Resident for Quality Improvement and Patient Safety at UCSF.
+Prior to joining NYC Health + Hospitals, she served as the internal medicine Chief Resident for Quality Improvement and Patient Safety at UCSF.
 She completed her residency in internal medicine at UCSF’s primary care program based at San Francisco General Hospital.
 She received her medical degree from Harvard Medical School and her MBA from Harvard Business School.
 She graduated Phi Beta Kappa from Stanford University, earning her BA with honors and distinction in Human Biology and Spanish as well as a minor in African and African-American Studies.
 She is originally from Milwaukee, WI.
-She is a Clinical Assistant Professor of Medicine at NYU.
+She is a Clinical Assistant Professor of Medicine at NYU Grossman School of Medicine.